PvPClt/project/album_en.md

 **Soldier:**

-— Comrade General, why didn’t we take Kyiv in three days?
+— Comrade General, why didn’t we take Kyiv, the Ukrainian capital, in three days?

 **General:**